brilianputraa/dyncontrol/README.md

-# dyncontrol
+# Control Systems Design 101 with Python
-Implementing Control Systems using Python
+Implementing Control Systems using Python, this repo is under construction